jckimble/shorturl/README.md

 ## Usage

-Below is a simple example of how to use.
-An working example is on[https://surl.jckimble.com](https://surl.jckimble.com)
+Below is a simple example of how to use

 ### Self-Hosted